-Generally, this percentage reduction (relief) is only available to ratepayers who occupy either:
+Generally, this percentage reduction (relief) is only available to ratepayers who occupy either-

-- (a) one property, or - (b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2.899.
+- (a) one property, or - (b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed £2,899.

-The rateable value of the property mentioned in (a), or the aggregate rateable value of all the properties mentioned in (b), must not exceed £19,999 outside London or £27,999 in London on each day for which relief is being sought.
+The aggregate rateable value of all the properties mentioned in (b) must not exceed £19,999 outside London or £27,999 in London on each day for which relief is being sought.
 If the rateable value, or aggregate rateable value, increases above those levels, relief will cease from the day of the increase.

-The Government has introduced

-additional support to small businesses.
-For those businesses that take on an additional property which would normally have meant the loss of small Business Rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.
+The Government has introduced additional support to small businesses.
+For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, the Government has confirmed that they will be allowed to keep that relief for a period of 12 months.